The best prescription for better blood pressure and cholesterol

 If it’s your blood pressure, they may have you on the medication that was found to make things worse because it actually thickens blood vessels.

-Maybe it’s time to walk away with a brand new and surprising prescription.
+Maybe it’s time for a new and surprising prescription.
 It’s one that has nothing to do with taking a drug churned out by Big Pharma.

 Yet according to the American Heart Association, it’s the best prescription you can get to keep your blood pressure and cholesterol healthy.